roberto-butti/some-drops-of-php/src/content/docs/01-system/01-sys-phpversion.md

 ## Get used PHP version: `phpversion()`

-The `phpversion()` function retrieves the PHP version being executed by the current process.
-This information can be helpful for various purposes, such as checking compatibility with different versions or verifying the level of security patches applied.
+The `phpversion()` function retrieves the PHP version currently being executed by the current process.

+It's also useful for checking if a specific extension is installed and retrieving its version.

 ### Primary Use Cases